zach-hanly/microsoft_movie_project/README.md

 ## Repository Structure

 ```
 ├── README.md                 <- The top-level README for reviewers of this project
 ├── master_notebook.ipynb     <- Narrative documentation of analysis in Jupyter notebook
-├── presentation_microsoft_movie_project.pdf         <- PDF version of project
+├── presentation.pdf          <- PDF version of project
 ├── data                      <- Both sourced externally and generated from code
 └── images                    <- Both sourced externally and generated from code
 ```# microsoft_movie_project